kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 Residuals for each observation: the square prediction error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have already introduced the :ref:`squared prediction error geometrically <LVM-geometric-predictions>`.
+We have already introduced the :ref:`squared prediction error geometrically <LVM_geometric_predictions>`.
 We showed in that section that the residual distance from the actual observation to the model plane is given by:

 .. math::
 	\mathbf{e}'_{i,A} 	&= \mathbf{x}'_i - \widehat{\mathbf{x}}'_{i,A} \\